- Prospective Students

 For further information and applications, contact the Veteran’s Administration.
 Students must present their certificate of eligibility to the Business Office at the time of registration.

 For further information about financial aid contact:

 475 Riverside Drive, Suite 500

 New York NY 10115

-Refund for tuition is granted only on the basis of a formal notification of withdrawal from coursework made by an individual student.
-All such notifications of withdrawal must be completed in writing, and must be submitted to the Office of the Registrar.
-The amount of refund that is due for a withdrawal will be determined by the time and date that the request for withdrawal is made.
-Requests for withdrawal can be made by regular mail or email sent to the Office of the Registrar.
-Notification of withdrawals that are submitted by regular mail will be dated according to the date that the notification was posted.
-Notifications of withdrawal made by email to the Seminary’s Registrar will be dated from the time when the email was sent, but must be followed up with the completion of the proper form in the office of the Registrar within two weeks of date of initial notification.
+Refund for tuition is granted only on the basis of a formal notification of the Registrar of a student’s intention to withdraw from coursework.
+All such notifications of Withdrawal must be completed in writing, and must be submitted to the Registrar.
+The amount of refund of tuition (if any) that is due for a Withdrawal will be determined by the time and date that the initial request is made.
+For purposes of determining time of withdrawal, initial notification can be made by writing in person, by email, or by regular mail sent to the Registrar, but the appropriate form must be filled out within two weeks in order for the Withdrawal to be considered complete.
+Notification of Withdrawals that are submitted by regular mail will be dated according to the date that the notification was posted.
+Notifications of Withdrawal made by email to the Seminary’s Registrar will be dated from the time the email was sent.

-Refund of tuition for withdrawals from the MA and M Div is given on the following basis:
+Refund of tuition for withdrawal from the master’s programs and MDiv is given on the following basis:

-Students in the DMin program in each year normally register for the entire year prior to the beginning of the first class session in the first or second year, and during the month of September during the third year.
+Students in the DMin program each year must register for the entire year prior to the beginning of the first class session in the first year, and during the month of September during the second and third year.
 Refund of tuition for withdrawals in the DMin program is given on the following basis: